iamdtang/backbone-data/README.md

 [![Build Status](https://travis-ci.org/skaterdav85/backbone-data.svg)](https://travis-ci.org/skaterdav85/backbone-data)

-A simple data store for backbone models and collections inspired by Ember Data and angular-data.
+A simple data store for Backbone models and collections inspired by Ember Data and angular-data.

 ## Key Features

-* Automatic Caching and Identity Mapping - If a model had already been loaded, asking for it a second time will always return the same object instance.
+* Automatic Caching and Identity Mapping
+	* If a model had already been loaded, asking for it a second time will not make any network requests.
 This minimizes the number of round-trips to the server.
-* Provides a single point of entry for data access through the global variable _DS_
-* Works with existing Backbone models and collections.
+* Provides a single point of entry for data access through the global variable _DS_ and works with existing Backbone models and collections.
 * Manages singletons for models and each collection type.
 	* Many times you'll need the same collection instance in multiple views.
-Just ask for a collection type from the store (`DS.getAll('person')`, `DS.findAll('person')`) and it will return or resolve with the same collection instance each time.
+Just ask the store for the resource (`DS.getAll('person')`, `DS.findAll('person')`) and it will return or resolve with the same collection instance each time.
 	* Maybe you have a single model instance in your application, like a `UserProfile` model.
 The data store can also manage it as a singleton so that you get the same `UserProfile` instance every time.
 * Load models into the store specified as incomplete (lacking details).
 Extra details about the model can be fetched and cached on subsequent requests.
 Particularly useful if your models have a lot of data that might not be needed.
 * Easily create new filtered collections